davidf03/ilogicUpdateParamGroups/README.md

-# ilogicUpdateParamGroups
+# Update Param Groups
-Script to update parameter groups as automatically
+iLogic script to update parameter groups as automatically.

 This script automatically creates and deletes parameter groups based on a group prefix added to the parameter name, in the format `group:parameterName`